 In order to write C programs you will need a suitable editor or IDE (Integrated Development Environment).
 Here are a few suggestions…

 This is a PDF document containing answers to a number of common questions that have been asked by students.
+Please download and read this BEFORE asking any questions in one of the discussion threads.

 In this course I will generally use the free CodeLite C editor which is available for OS X, Windows and Linux.
 This video shows how to get CodeLite installed on your computer.